Frequently Asked Questions

-A. Industrial Wastewater is broadly stated to be any water carrying material/wastes that result from a business activity or from the development or recovery of a natural resource.
+A. Industrial Wastewater is broadly stated to be any water carrying material and wastes that result from a business activity or from the development or recovery of a natural resource.

 A. Wastewater Discharge Permits (PDF) are part of a system designed to protect the sanitary sewer system and its workers, to prevent poor quality sludge, and to protect the waters receiving the treated wastewater.

 - Category 1: primarily for significant volume users, users who discharge wastewater containing certain pollutants and/or users subject to specific federal discharge laws

 - Category 3: for users who discharge otherwise safe wastewater such as restaurants